Friday, 12 February 2010

 Stirling Heads showing Hercules

-There is a really useful set of information from Historic Scotland on the Stirling Heads, the master carver and the restoration project
+There is a really useful set of information from Historic Scotland on the Stirling Heads, the master carver and the restoration project here.
+Meanwhile, here are some more photos from tonight’s viewing showing the new Stirling Heads.

 You lucky culture vulture nature boy!